-AI Ethics Researcher · Journalist · Student Innovator
+AI Ethics Journalist · Founder

 I grew up in London, where some afternoons after school my mom and I would race down the escalator to the Marks & Spencer food hall, naming as many foods as we could from the wall displays before we reached the bottom.
 Whoever named the most took the basket.
 I always took the basket.